Delaware Quilts

 and we all had a great time doing it.

 When class was over, some people got down to some sewing.
+Others, were still shopping, or shopping again!

-This year we added a new feature to the Quilters Retreat, the Retreat Challenge.
+This year we had a Retreat Challenge.

 I sent those who wanted to participate a fat quarter of the challenge fabric, which is pictured here.